2023 Most Popular Physiology & Pathology Sciences Doctor's Degree Schools in Ohio

 Of the 9 students majoring in physiology at Case Western, 78% are male and 22% are female.

 A rank of #2 on this year’s list means University of Toledo is a great place for physiology and pathology sciences students working on their doctor’s degree.
-Located in the large city of Toledo, University of Toledo is a public college with a fairly large student population.
+Located in the large city of Toledo, University of Toledo is a public school with a fairly large student population.

 About 25% of the students majoring in physiology at the school are women while 75% are male.